yip-kl/pseudo-serverless-docker-on-gcp/README.md

-# raw-data-collection
+# Execute Notebook with Docker
-Containerized application to receive data and send to Pub/Sub
+Build Docker image to execute notebook